 You will notice at the bottom of the image above that you can, “Enable Link Localization”.
 What this does is detect what country the user is from that clicked your affiliate link and direct them to the correct Amazon country page.
 In order to get paid when a user from the UK purchases on Amazon.co.uk for example, you MUST be approved to the Amazon.co.uk program; which is different than the Amazon.com program.

 In other words, you need to apply and be approved for each of the countries for this function to work.
-Well, it sounded like a lot of time and effort to apply to multiple countries; so I just figured I'd stick with the US for my survival knife niche site.
+Well, it sounded like a lot of time and effort to apply to multiple countries; so I just figured I'd stick with the US only when I first started creating niche sites.